 Эта страница не доступна на русском языке.

 Ralph De Haas (Maastricht, 1976) is a Deputy Director of Research at the EBRD.
 Prior to joining the EBRD, Ralph worked at the Banking Supervision and Monetary Policy Departments of the Dutch central bank.
-Ralph holds a PhD in Economics from Utrecht University and his main research interests include international banking and financial integration, development economics, and small-business finance.
+Ralph holds a PhD in Economics from Utrecht University and is currently a part-time Associate Professor of Finance at Tilburg University.
+His main research interests include international banking and financial integration, development economics, and small-business finance.
 He is currently working on large-scale randomized field experiments to measure the impact of microfinance on poverty alleviation in Bosnia, Mongolia, and Morocco.

 2006 - Ph.D.
 Economics, Utrecht University